-CS 270 - Computer Organization (3)
+CS 270 - Computer Organization (4)

 This course is a study of the relationship between hardware and software.
 It includes an introduction to assembly language and the design of digital logic circuits.
 Additionally, this class covers the organization of central processor including instruction sets, register transfer operations, control microprogramming, data representation, and arithmetic algorithms.
-Prerequisites: CS 232, or consent of the instructor.
+3 lecture and 2 laboratory hours.
+Prerequisites: CS 232 or consent of the instructor.
+Offered spring semesters.